 The next day, we were up bright and early to take the EuroStar high-speed train from London to Paris for one day and one night!
 We also did this trip 10 years ago.
 At that time, it was so foggy and cold that Paris was really not enjoyable for us.
 We could not see the top of the Tour de Eiffel at that time!
 This time, however, we lucked out with absolutely perfect weather and sunny skies.
 We made it to the middle section of the tower (the top was closed, boo) and enjoyed the view.
 We enjoyed a quick lunch while on the tower, then we hopped on a river boat cruise of the Seine.
 It was so relaxing just to sit and tour on the boat for an hour!

-Following our day out in Paris, we returned to our charming little boutique hotel Le Matissia to rest before dinner.
+Following this, we returned to our charming little boutique hotel Le Matissia to rest before dinner.
 We asked the hotel owner for some nearby restaurant recommendations for local Parisian food that were also kid-friendly.
-He recommended L’Atelier des Soeurs which had the most divine crepes, both savory and sweet!
-It had an indoor-outdoor vibe with very Parisian décor.
+He recommended L’Atelier des soeurs which had the most divine crepes, both savory and sweet!
+It had an indoor-outdoor vibe and very Parisian décor.
 It looked out onto a bustling intersection and a beautiful church.
-After a very heavy but totally worthwhile dinner, we called it an early night so we could be up early for the train back to London.
+After a very heavy but totally worth it dinner, we called it an early night so we could be up early for the train back to London.

 Our next stop was a few nights’ stay at the phenomenal Corinthia Hotel.
-The whole purpose of our stay here was to experience their afternoon tea which was done with utmost class and beauty!
-Even the china is specially made for the hotel.
-It was so precious to share this experience with the kids, even though we had to threaten them numerous times to behave well beforehand (ha)!
+The whole purpose of our stay here was to enjoy the afternoon tea done with utmost class and beauty!
+It was so precious to share this experience with the kids, even though we had to threaten them numerous times to behave well before the tea, ha!
 If you are looking for a luxury hotel experience, Corinthia cannot be beat.
 It is by the far the BEST hotel Nirav and I have ever stayed at!
 They truly think of any and every convenience you could possibly want.
 We ordered room service one night from the Mediterranean menu, and it was to die for.
+The afternoon tea was as special and delicious as I imagined it would be!
 I even got to enjoy an early morning workout one day in their beautiful gym.
-I cannot recommend this hotel enough!
+I cannot recommend this experience enough!